elastic/integrations/docs/documentation_guidelines.md

 ## Reference

-Readers might use the reference section while evaluating the integration or after installation when using the resulting data or troubleshooting issues.
+Readers might use the reference section while evaluating the integration, interpreting collected data, or troubleshooting issues.

 There can be any number of reference sections (for example, `## Metrics reference`, `## Logs reference`).
 And each reference section can contain one or more subsections, one for each dataset (for example, `### Access Logs` and `### Error logs`).